Merceditas Valdés: Early life

 Valdés was born in Cayo Hueso, Centro Habana, on September 24 (Día de las Mercedes), 1922.
 Her father was Ángel Valdés, known as Angelito "El Dichoso" (The Lucky One), a musician in Ignacio Piñeiro's influential rumba ensemble Los Roncos.
-Unlike her mother, his father did not want her daughter to become a musician, so she started her career as a nun in the black congregation Hermanas Oblatas de la Providencia.
+Unlike her mother, her father did not want his daughter to become a musician, so Merceditas started her career as a nun in the black congregation Hermanas Oblatas de la Providencia.
 However, she soon began to stand out as a singer, winning several prizes awarded by the radio show Corte Suprema del Arte, where she sang songs such as "Babalú" by Margarita Lecuona.
 She then joined the orchestra of pianist and musicologist Obdulio Morales thanks to his sisters, who lived with Valdés at the congregation.
 With Morales, Valdés gained exposure due to their performances which were broadcast by Radio Cadena Suaritos on Sundays.
 In 1944, she met musicologist Fernando Ortiz, one of the main exponents of the Afrocubanismo movement, who employed Valdés in his lectures about Afro-Cuban culture to exemplify the African heritage (especially Yoruba) of Cuban music.
 Thus, Valdés became an akpwón, a Santería singer, which earned her the nickname La Pequeña Aché de Cuba, given to her by Ortiz.